 Does a Government Bank Deposit Guarantee Make Our Banks Safer?

 No. It merely shifts some of the risk from deposit holders on to the government.
-Or rather on to tax payers.
+Or rather potentially on to tax payers.
 As it will take a long long time to build up a buffer via the proposed levy.
 So in the meantime the fund will be able to take a loan out from the government to cover any bank failures until there are sufficient funds.
 Which could be many, many years away.

 Either way the risk is not to any individual bank.
-But rather to its deposit holders (via OBR) and taxpayers (via the deposit protection scheme).
+But rather to its deposit holders (via OBR) and taxpayers (via a potential loan to the deposit protection scheme).

 In fact there is a very good argument that bank deposit guarantees encourage banks to chase higher returns and therefore take higher risks.
 As they will not “foot the bill” if they go under.
 This is known as privatising the profits and socialising the losses.

 How Does the Proposed N.Z.
 Bank Deposit Guarantee Compare to Other Countries?

 33 of the 35 OECD countries have deposit insurance or government guarantees.
 Up until this announcement New Zealand and Israel were the two exceptions.